What webinar metrics actually tell you about pipeline

 If your ratio falls below average, review your post-registration promotion.
 Strengthen automated reminders and pre-webinar nurture sequences to improve show rates.

-Live vs. On-Demand Attendance
+Live vs. on-demand attendance

+Low live attendance doesn't mean your webinar failed.
 Track both attendance types as distinct dimensions:

-• Live attendance: Measures immediate interest and real-time engagement opportunities
+Live attendance: Measures immediate interest and real-time engagement opportunities

-• On-demand views: Captures buyers who prefer flexibility and extends lead generation beyond the live event
+On-demand views: Captures buyers who prefer flexibility and extends lead generation beyond the live event

+As noted in the benchmark section above, on-demand distribution generates approximately 2.4x more total views than the live event in the 30-day window following the event.
 High-quality replay content continues generating leads long after your event ends.
 Promote replays as aggressively as you promote live registration.

 Engagement metrics reveal who's paying attention and what they care about.
 For revenue teams, engagement isn't a vanity metric.
 It's a buyer intent signal that should feed directly into lead scoring and prioritization.

-Poll and Survey Participation
+Poll and survey participation

 Poll response rates indicate active engagement.
 Attendees who participate in polls are processing your content and willing to share their perspective.